-Neuroplasticity is the reason many brain injury patients are able to defy the odds and shock their doctors by regaining abilities that they thought were permanently lost!
+Neuroplasticity is the reason many brain injury patients defy the odds and regain abilities they thought were permanently lost!

 Step #3.
 Watch Out for “Bad Plasticity”

-Neuroplasticity is a great mechanism for regaining abilities, but it also has a downside you’ll need to be careful of during recovery, which neuroscientists call maladaptive plasticity.
+Neuroplasticity is a great mechanism for regaining abilities, but it also has a downside.
+Neuroscientists call it maladaptive plasticity.

-As we said above, if you want to help your brain relearn an activity, you’re going to have to do a lot of practice.
+As we said above, if you want to help your brain relearn an activity, you will need a lot of practice.

 Unfortunately, sometimes what happens is you can teach your brain to do an action the wrong way.

-For example, if you can’t move your right hand to pick up a cup, you might start using your left hand instead.
+For example, if you can’t move your right hand easily, you might start using your left hand instead.
 These are called compensatory tactics, and they are sometimes necessary, especially in the early days of recovery.